eugepineiro/eugepineiro/README.md

 # Eugenia Sol Piñeiro
 ## Computer Engineer

 Interested in the field of Artificial Intelligence Systems.
-Currently looking for new challenges that allow me to gros professionally.
+Currently looking for new challenges that allow me to grow professionally.

 I consider myself proactive enthusiastic and always eager to learn.